- Last Updated on Wednesday, 15 April 2015 11:43

 Westchester County is rich in African American history and offers interesting and compelling ways to experience the contributions that people of African descent have made to our unique American identity.

-Westchester County honored five African Americans, including one posthumously, for their professional and civic accomplishments, at the annual Black History Month and Trailblazers Award ceremony on Feb.
-28. Read more about the honorees.
+On Feb.
+26, Westchester County honored five African Americans for their professional and civic accomplishments at the annual Black History Month and Our Trailblazers Award ceremony.

-Minority- and women-owned businesses (MWOBs) should take advantage of the online registry designed especially for them.
+Minority and women enterprise businesses (MWBEs) should take advantage of the online registry designed especially for them.
 Once registered, MWOBs will be sent automated e-mail notifications of relevant business opportunities according to pre-selected business categories.
 Separately, county government contracts can be searched online.
 This application allows all firms to easily search and view business opportunities with the county.

 Neuberger Museum of Art